JohanVanslembrouck/corolib/examples/clientserver3/README.md

 (For the relationship between executables and source files, the reader is referred to CMakeLists.txt in this directory.)

-'cs3-server' and 'cs3-server2' are server applications with 'cs2-client1' as their client application.
+'cs3-server', 'cs3-server2', 'cs3-server3' and 'cs3-server4' are server applications with 'cs2-client1' as their client application.

 After building, launch the applications in the following order:

-* 'cs3-server' or 'cs3-server2'
+* 'cs3-server' or 'cs3-server2' or 'cs3-server3' or 'cs3-server4'
 * 'cs3-client1' (one or more instances)

 In this application the API to the user does not use strings directly: a tiny abstraction layer has been added so that the application can use user-defined types that (in a real-life application) have to be marshalled onto or unmarshalled from \n-terminated strings.